glennhenry/cs-notes/docs/computer-and-programming-fundamentals/07-memory/memory.md

 2. In situations where multiple instances of a value are required, there is no need to create separate copies explicitly.
 Instead, we can utilize a single value by creating references, each instance will point to the same value stored in a single location.
 This approach simplifies the process of synchronizing all instances since modifying the referenced value will automatically update all the instances, reducing the processing resources required.

 ##### Type of References

+The two important type of reference :

+- **Strong Reference** : A strong reference is the default type of reference in many programming languages.
+It keeps an object in memory as long as there is at least one strong reference pointing to it.
+As long as there are active strong references, the object will not be [garbage-collected](/computer-and-programming-fundamentals/memory#garbage-collection).

+- **Weak Reference** : A weak reference is a type of reference that does not prevent the object from being garbage-collected.
+In other word, when a variable have weak reference to an object, we can't guarantee that the variable will always contain that object, as the object may be garbage-collected or cleaned from the memory.
+If the object is garbage-collected and we are accessing the variable, we may get [null](/computer-and-programming-fundamentals/memory#null) value.

+There are also soft, phantom, and unreachable reference.

 #### Object